phu0ngng/nccl/doc/source/usage/p2p.rst

 Put and wait (ping-pong)
 ------------------------

-A detailed ping-pong pattern using :c:func:`ncclPut` with signaling and :c:func:`ncclWaitSignal`.
+A detailed ping-pong pattern using :c:func:`ncclPutSignal` with signaling and :c:func:`ncclWaitSignal`.
 This example shows the full setup including memory allocation and window registration:

 .. code:: C